nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### Special note on Python version

 Until 2019, NVDA and add-ons were written primarily in Python 2, specifically 2.7.
 As of July 2019, NVDA was transitioned to use Python 3.7, with some add-on developers modifying their add-on source code to run on Python 2 and 3.
+With the release of NVDA 2019.3 in February 2020, Python 3 transition is complete.
 Be sure to keep an eye on NVDA development and add-ons mailing lists, as well as relevant development documentation and notices regarding news on Python 3 and NVDA.
 For more information on Python 2 versus 3, please read Appendix E.

 ### A special note for scripters of other screen readers